Returns the arccosine of the value in radians.

 Rounds the value to the nearest whole number.

 Samples a Float Array Object at a specific index and returns the value.

 Scales and then offsets the value.

 Moves the coordinates by a random amount, creating a scatter effect.

 Screen coordinates of the current surface.

 Scrolls coordinates over time.

 Applies a sepia tone to the color.

-The final output of the shader.
+Set final particle color output of the fragment shader.